CARE AND MAINTENANCE

 Sphynx lack hair, therefore their skin tends to get oily and they usually require weekly baths.
 Some cats require less bathing and some more.
 These baths only take a short amount of time because they are hairless.
 Another positive is that they dry in minutes - and no hair dryer is needed!

-Most Sphynx kittens are acclimated to baths from the time they are very small so MOST are not going to be quite as difficult as other cats that are not used to getting baths.
+My Sphynx kittens are acclimated to baths from the time they are very small so MOST are not going to be quite as difficult as other cats that are not used to getting baths.
 Although, some can still be difficult!

 Please inquire with the breeder about the degree of oiliness in the parent's lines.
 This will often indicate how much bathing your Sphynx will need.